Yann39/quake3-defrag-maps/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-## Contributing

-Feel free to fork the project and/or create pull requests.